GVCUTV/mapReduce/README.md

    ./mapreduce --mode=worker --port=:50054
    ```

-   Each worker will print a message indicating it’s listening on its port and waiting for role assignment.
+   Each worker will print a message indicating which port its listening on and will wait for role assignment.

 2. **Run the Master**